 The trail starts right across the street from one of my favorite state parks in California, Emerald Bay.
 It climbs well-worn rock stairs till you see Eagle Falls, then it continues to rise for the next mile and a half before you get to Eagle Lake.
 The west side of this lake has one of the best views I have ever seen in California.
-You can see it above and if that doesn’t make you want to go on this hike, then nothing will.
+You can see it above, and if that doesn’t make you want to go on this hike, then nothing will.

 Elwodsen Trail in Big Sur

-At around 4 miles and 1,500 feet of elevation, this trail starts out easy as it meanders through the woods then ends with a climb up to a beautiful vista point of the Big Sur coastline.
-Honestly, I could pick a ton of hikes in Big Sur, but I feel this one gives a great picture of what Big Sur offers as a whole, waterfalls, forest and amazing views.
+At around 4 miles and 1,500 feet of elevation, this trail starts easy as it meanders through the woods then ends with a climb up to a beautiful vista point of the Big Sur coastline.
+Honestly, I could pick a ton of hikes in Big Sur, but I feel this one gives a great picture of what Big Sur offers as a whole, waterfalls, forest and incredible views.

 Kelso Dunes in Mojave National Preserve

 This hike is not very long, only 3-4 miles round trip, but that does not mean it is easy.
 I almost gave up the first time I came out here since the hike itself is unforgiving as you walk through the sand to make your way to the summit.
-That being said it is one of the best places in California to watch the sunset and one of the most massive dunes in the entire state.
+That being said, it is one of the best places in California to watch the sunset and one of the most massive dunes in the entire state.

 Sierra Buttes in Nevada County

-One of the more recent hikes I have done, the Sierra Buttes Fire Lookout is truly amazing.
+The Sierra Buttes Fire Lookout is genuinely amazing.
 At 6 miles round trip and about 2,000 feet of elevation, this is not an easy hike, but it is a rewarding one.
 Once you get to the crazy stairs that bring you up to the fire lookout and see the views, you will be amazed it took you so long to put this hike on your list.